 - Case Medical Center

-A paraesophageal hernia is an uncommon type of hiatal hernia that mainly affects older adults with a median age of presentation between 65 and 75 years [1-3].
-The hernia includes a peritoneal layer that forms a true hernia sac, distinguishing it from the more common sliding hiatal hernia.
+A paraesophageal hernia is an uncommon type of hiatal hernia that mainly affects older adults, with a median age of presentation between 65 and 75 years [1-3].
 Surgical management is indicated when medical management fails to control symptoms (eg, gastroesophageal reflux, dysphagia, regurgitation, anemia, dyspnea, epigastric, or abdominal pain) or when there is a complication (eg, bleeding, obstruction, or gastric volvulus) [4-8].

 Surgical management of a paraesophageal hernia will be reviewed here.
 The anatomy, physiology, types, symptoms, and diagnosis of a hiatal hernia are discussed elsewhere.
 (See "Hiatus hernia".)